forcedotcom/sfdx-scanner/messages/run-common.md

 # flags.categorySummary

 One or more categories of rules to run.

+# flags.categoryDescription

 Specify multiple values as a comma-separated list.

 # flags.formatSummary

-Specify results the output format for results written directly to the console.
+The output format for results written directly to the console.

 # flags.normalizesevSummary

-Normalized severity 1 (high), 2 (moderate), and 3 (low), and the engine-specific severity.
+Include normalized severity levels 1 (high), 2 (moderate), and 3 (low) with the results.

+# flags.normalizesevDescription

 For the html option, the normalized severity is displayed instead of the engine severity.

 # flags.outfileSummary

-Output written to a file
+File to write output to.

 # flags.projectdirSummary